This week, I wanted to take a minute for an important travel-writing public service announcement on following up with editors after a pitch!

 The very immediate response from an editor who works for a Conde Nast title was, “Anyone who doesn’t get back to you and wants a story six months later is an a$$hole.”
 (Yes, that was the exact word he used.
 I believe there was applause.)

-I spoke with this writer about her comment afterward, and she is herself a former editor from a major website as well as an author multiple times over in addition to her distinguished freelance portfolio.
+I spoke with this writer about her comment afterward.
+She is herself a former editor from a major website as well as an author multiple times over in addition to her distinguished freelance portfolio.

 She told me this has happened to her way more than once (full disclosure: it’s happened to me, too, a couple times!), and that it seems to be a trend.